Competition filters

 All data must be loaded

-An error message stating that data are loaded only until a certain day is due to the fact that you are loading the data cropping the number of days.
-Do not crop data when you submit, as your system needs to run on a daily basis on new data.
+An error saying data is loaded only until a certain day means you are cropping the date range.
+Do not crop data when you submit, because your system needs to run daily on new data.

 Error: